devrajdangi07/web-scraper/README.md

-# This repository for web scrapping data from e-commerse website
+# This repository for scrapping data from e-commerse website